isi94/xlxs-reader-excel-Ismael-Ibrahim/solutions/README.txt

 The C# solution runs with the NPOI package which can be installed with the NuGet package manager.
 It is already in the project folder.
 The xlsx file must be located 2 folders higher.
-In the folder "sumskill_excel/sumskill_excel/bin/Release" you find the runnable sumskill_excel.exe
+In the folder "csharp_solution/sumskill_excel/sumskill_excel/bin/Release" you find the runnable file "sumskill_excel.exe"

 ---User-Descprition---